zkrising/Tachi/docs/docs/contributing/components/seeds.md

 If you're looking to add a BMS table to Tachi for an example, you'd look into the rerunner scripts.

-## Single-Time Scripts
+## Single-Use Scripts

 Some scripts we only want to run once, and we don't really need to keep them around.
-These are saved into the `single-time` folder, and will never be tracked by `git`.
+These are saved into the `single-use` folder, and will never be tracked by `git`.

 You can make quick hacky scripts here.

+!!! warning
+	Anything in this folder will *NOT* be shared.
+Please be generous with what you share, far too many people have assumed nobody is interested in their scripts, and then lost the scripts when moving machines!

 ## Scripting Changes